-Explores significant stylistic and thematic elements in English and

-American poetry from 1900 to the present day.
+Explores significant stylistic and thematic elements in English and American poetry from 1900 to the present day.
 Primary focus on textual considerations, but some attention given to biographical concerns and critical theory.
-Prerequisites: ENGL 240 or 250; or permission of instructor.
+Prerequisites: ENGL-101, ENGL-102, and Pre/Co-requisite: ENGL-240 or ENGL-250, or permission of instructor.
 Fall/Spring as needed.